mvpearson131/cmsc430_final_project/README.md

    in the bounds of the specified vector, an error is thrown.
 The relevant tests are located in tests/release/ they are vector-ob-0.scm and vector-ob-1.scm
-5. Existing Hash Keys: If in a call to hash-ref, the given key is not in the hash, an error is thrown.
-The relevant tests are located in tests/release/ they are hash-no-key-0.scm and hash-no-key-1.scm
+5. Existing Hash Keys: If in a call to hash-ref, the given key is not in the hash, an error may be thrown.
+An optional parameter to hash-ref can be given.
+If this optional parameter is given and the key is not found, the flag is returned to allow the programmer to handle the missing key.
+If the flag is not given and the key is not found, the error is thrown.
+The relevant tests are located in tests/release/they are hash-no-key-0.scm, hash-no-key-1.scm and hash-no-key-flag.scm

-Some classes of runtime errors that are not handled by our compiler are:
+Some classes of runtime errors that are not handled by the compiler are:

 1. Functions being provided too few/many arguments
-2. Primitive operations being provided the correct number of arguments
+2. Primitive operations being provided too few/many arguments
 3. Non-Function values being applied

 It is left to the programmar to ensure that these kinds of errors do not exist